 Rarely is a role one-note, and a customer support agent is no exception.
 Customer support agents don’t only provide support.
-This role is nuanced with various duties and functions that an agent is responsible.
-From providing support to cross-selling to providing valuable feedback, the customer support agent wears many hats.
+This role is nuanced with various duties and functions that an agent is responsible for.
+From providing support to cross-selling to providing valuable feedback, the support agent wears many hats.

 Awesome support agents are crucial to providing your customers with an excellent customer experience.
 Below are five jobs a customer support agent is typically responsible for.

 First and foremost, a customer support agent is responsible for resolving issues.
 That is what the bulk of the role will entail.
 Agents are reactive in that they respond when customers reach out for help, as opposed to the proactive nature of customer success agents.

 When customers are reaching out, it’s because they have a problem or issue that need to be resolved.
 It’s not uncommon for agents to deal with irate customers, so resolving issues require customer support agents to use tact and exercise patience.

 On top of providing efficient and effective support, agents have to be fast.
 Customers these days expect fast service and will give their money to the companies that can provide that speed.

 While support agents are not a part of the sales department, there are a plethora of sales opportunities that fall under the domain of a customer support agent.